JeanMainguy/MeTAfisher/README.md

 * `distance.csv` and `length_TA.csv`: used to build the score
 * `ALL_plus_MET_curatted` : the database of TA HMM profile.
 * `domaines_METAfisher.csv` : a table with information about the profiles of the data base (i.e TA family, description, source..)

+Additionnaly MeTAfisher need HMMER to be installed as the program retrieve TA systems according hmmsearch output.

 ## Files format requierement
 Metafisher takes 4 different files as an input.
 The files need be in the same folder and they need to have the same name with only a specific extension for each and every one of them.